rsaavedraf/fxp/README.md

 the runtime time, and with 30 bit-frac precision (log2_l's precision is max 29 bit). log2_bkm can also compute the logarithms when the fxp configuration is using only 1 whole bit (the sign one,) so under 31 frac bits.
-The rester requires relaxing the delta tolerance in this case.
+The tester requires relaxing the delta tolerance in this case.